lucas-natraj/dueling-services/README.md

 The aggregated logs in seq reveal the same thing.
 Additionally it can be seen that a new service instance is launched before the singleton from the previous instance has been disposed.
 Note that the `hosted` service is appropriately 'cleaned up' before the service reports as stopped.

+The highlighted columns represent the `Process ID` writing the log entry and the system reported `Service Status`.
+(Please note that the service and process id on a single log entry may not be associated with the same process).

 ![seq logs](seq-logs.png)

 ## expected behavior